enkidevs/curriculum/javascript/core/async-tips/name-your-callback-functions-to-avoid-callback-hell.md

 ---
 ## Practice

-Which of the following statements about naming you callback functions do you consider false?
+Which of the following statements about naming your callback functions do you consider false?

 ???